 Once you suspect that abuse is happening, you need to act to protect the child from any additional harm and seek help immediately.

-You can help break the silence and end a child’s pain and suffering.
-By doing so, you are protecting him or her from the possible, lasting effects of abuse, such as psychological problems, substance abuse and the work to break the cycle of violence that often occurs with victims of abuse.
+“When you speak up and act on behalf of an abused child, you can help break the silence and end their pain and suffering,” encourages Dr. Kubiczek-Love.
+“You’re also protecting them from the possible, lasting effects of abuse, such as psychological problems or substance abuse — and helping to break the cycle of violence that often occurs with victims of abuse.”

-With sexual abuse, there’s a lot of different emotions involved for children, such as guilt and embarrassment.
-Keep lines of communication open with your child, so if something were to happen, he or she would feel comfortable telling you or another trusted adult.
+With sexual abuse, there are a lot of different emotions involved for children, such as guilt and embarrassment.
+Keep lines of communication open with your child so if something were to happen, they’ll feel comfortable telling you or another trusted adult.

 “Having regular ‘check-in’ conversations is a good idea.
 Even as early as age 4 or 5, it’s OK to talk about body parts with your child.
 You can point to various parts and say, ‘What’s this?’
 Then have your child name the part.
 Once children reference their private parts, you can say, ‘What if somebody wanted to touch that?
 What would you do?’
 Then encourage them to tell you if it happens,” says Dr. Kubiczek-Love.

 She suggests keeping these conversations positive so your child doesn’t feel stressed out.
 And continue having them as they get older.
 “Let your children know you’re not there to judge them, but to help them.”